thisfuckingsucks/prog2-project/DESCRIPTION.md

 ## 3. Programming Development
 ### 3.1 Game Concept
 The game operates on a small grid system you have to build on.
-“Generators” will make numbers and then “machines” will apply operations like multiplication, with traversal using conveyor systems, each having their own size required in the grid.
-The game will provide a random assortment of machines in each level like a roguelike game (still unsure about specifics).
+“Generators” will make numbers and then “machines” will apply operations like multiplication, with traversal using conveyor systems, each taking up required space in the grid.
+The game will provide a random assortment of machines in each level like a roguelike game.
 A number goal must be reached to complete the level with a higher goal in the next.
 However, there is only limited space to place down machines, so you must design layouts carefully.
-Machines should also be configurable with input/output sides to meet your design needs.
-The selling point of the game is for those who like the intricate designing mechanics of factory-like games combined with the randomness of roguelike games.

 ### 3.2  Object-Oriented Programming Implementation
 Classes that should be used in mechanics include: